 Registering your interest for election work is easy through the online AEC Employment system.

-It should take you around 10 minutes to complete a registration of interest (ROI) to work at federal elections.
+It takes around 30 minutes to register your interest to work at federal elections.

 You will be asked for a range of information, including your:

 It’s important that you provide all the information requested in the registration of interest.
 This is because the AEC does not know when the election will be called, so we need to be able to onboard people at short notice.
 Having this information upfront helps speed up the process for you and for us.

 Before you start, read the job descriptions to see what roles might be suitable for you.

 If you have previously started a registration you can go straight to log in; if not, you will need to create an account.